-I’m very excited to start writing post about my journey as a mother.
-I know I travel a lot with her and it’s seems right to not just highlight our traveling “happy/fun” moments as a mother or as a family but also to highlight the struggles and difficulties I faced .
+I’m very excited as I start writing post about my journey as a mother.
+I know I travel a lot with her and it’s seems right to not just highlight our traveling “happy/fun” moments as a mother or as a family but also to highlight the struggles and difficulties I faced and will be facing.

 I got pregnant early 2015 and had a bad first 3 months as I suffered from hyperemesis (severe nausea and vomitting).
 Nevertheless I delivered a healthy baby girl last 20 August and I got so busy since then.